JobKeeper Payment (30 March 2020 to 27 September 2020)

-The JobKeeper Payment will help businesses affected by the coronavirus cover the costs of their employees’ wages, help more people to retain their jobs and continue to earn an income.
+The JobKeeper Payment helps businesses affected by the coronavirus cover the costs of their employees’ wages, and more people to retain their jobs and continue to earn an income.
 The scheme involves the Australian Government paying employers a wage subsidy at a flat rate of $1,500 per employee per fortnight for up to six months.
-The JobKeeper Payment will be backdated to 30 March 2020 for employers who register by 31 May 2020 for JobKeeper fortnights in April and May 2020.
+The JobKeeper Payment was backdated to 30 March 2020 for employers who registered by 31 May 2020 for JobKeeper fortnights in April and May 2020.
 Employers who register after 31 May 2020 will receive JobKeeper Payment on a prospective basis.

 There is no cap on the number of employees eligible for the subsidy.
 This amount is equivalent to around 70% of the Australian median wage and in the accommodation, hospitality and retail industries, it is equivalent to the full median wage.

 Eligible employers (30 March 2020 to 27 September 2020)

 Employers with turnover of less than $1 billion are eligible if they experience at least a 30% decline in revenue since 1 March in a month versus the prior year.
 Businesses with annual turnover of $1 billion or more are eligible if their turnover falls by more than 50%.

 Employers must apply to the Australian Taxation Office (ATO) to participate in the scheme and provide supporting information demonstrating the impact felt in their business.
 Employers will also need to continue to report to the ATO the number of eligible employees employed by their business each month.